UCL/research-computing-with-cpp/session05/04Tasks.md

 Note only one thread initially creates tasks.
 Tasks are still running in parallel.

-### Advanced
+### Advanced usage

-* Task dependency
+* Task dependency:
-    - Normally depends on child tasks. `#taskwait`
+    - Depends on child tasks. `#taskwait`
     - Real cases may be more complicated.
-Need to explicitly set dependency.
+    - May need to explicitly set dependency.
     - `#pragma omp task depends(in/out/inout:variable)`
     - See OpenMP docs for details
 * `taskyield` Allows a task to be suspended in favour of a different task.